2009 Arizona Cardinals season: NFC Wild Card Playoffs: vs. (5) Green Bay Packers

-NFC Divisional Round: at New Orleans Saints
+NFC Divisional Playoffs: at (1) New Orleans Saints

 Coming off their shootout win over the Packers, the Cardinals flew to the Louisiana Superdome for the NFC Divisional Round against the top-seeded New Orleans Saints.
 On their very first offensive play of the game, Arizona came out fast as running back Tim Hightower got a 70-yard touchdown run.
 The Saints would hugely respond with running back Lynell Hamilton getting a 1-yard touchdown run, followed by quarterback Drew Brees completing a 17-yard touchdown pass to tight end Jeremy Shockey, along with running back Reggie Bush getting a 54-yard touchdown run.
 In the second quarter, the Cardinals would come right back as rookie running back Chris "Beanie" Wells got a 4-yard touchdown run.
 However, New Orleans came right back as Brees threw a 44-yard touchdown pass to wide receiver Devery Henderson and a 2-yard touchdown pass to wide receiver Marques Colston.

 The Saints would add onto their lead in the third quarter with a 43-yard field goal from kicker Garrett Hartley, followed by an 83-yard punt return for a touchdown by Bush.
 Arizona tried to rally, but New Orleans' defense continued to shut down any possible comeback, effectively sealing a Cardinals blowout.

 With the loss, the Cardinals' season ended with an overall record of 11–7.

+Saints won Super Bowl XLIV to the Colts 31-17 to win their first Super Bowl.
+In 2010 the Cardinals missed the playoffs their first time in 3 years with a record of 5–11.